 Two variations on index investing (and the one I like better)

-So, index investing works.
-Pure and simple.
+So, it’s plain and simple; index investing works.

-The alternative is commonly called a “slice and dice” approach.
+The alternative is commonly called a slice and dice approach.
 There are a million different ways to do it, but basically it’s an effort to split each market up into different sub-markets, each with different risk/return expectations, and to invest in those sub-markets instead of the whole thing.
 A simple example would be splitting US stocks in big, medium and small companies.

-But when it’s done wrong, it really just becomes another form of active investing where people are trying to guess which part of the market will do best.
+But when it’s not done right, it really just becomes another form of active investing where people are trying to guess which part of the market will perform best.

 Personally, I prefer a total market approach for a few reasons:

 - It’s easier for people to understand, which means they’re more likely to stick with it.

 - It’s simpler to implement and maintain and it still gets great results.
-Might there be something “better”?
+Might there be something better?
 Maybe, maybe not.
 But do you really need something better to reach your goals?
 And if not, why introduce unnecessary complexity?

 What are the arguments against index investing?